DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-28-asking-candidates-if-rejection-feedback-is-helpful.md

 The response rate so far has been around 12%, for rejections given since the feedback launched.

-Most candidates who have rated their feedback have done done so within a day of receiving it.
+Most candidates who have rated their feedback have done so within a day of receiving it.

 ## Further considerations